Social media & online ads

 (Source: Facebook, Hootsuite, Sprout Social)

-There are plenty of reasons to be on Facebook and Instagram.
+There are plenty of reasons to be on social platforms, we all know that.
 But for the small business owner, how much of this activity equates to new sales or clients?

 Facebook & Organic Reach